nloadholtes/synappio-client/Cookbooks/Email-Assurance-for-Email-Marketers.md

 #### To add a single member to an existing list

 As an email marketer, you most likely have a way for people to sign up for your mailing list.
 The addresses collected will be subscribed one-by-one and you may wish to add these to an existing list within the API.
-You can subscribe a single member to a specified existing list (list_slug) by sending a POST request to the appropriate list slug, using the endpoint: /{list_slug}/member/
+You can subscribe a single member to a specified existing list by sending a POST request to the appropriate list slug, using the endpoint: /{list_slug}/member/

 Sample Command: